JKorf/CryptoExchange.Net/docs/Clients.md

 ```

 ## Socket client
 The socket client gives access to the websocket API of an exchange.
-Websocket API's offer streams to which updates are pushed to which a client can listen.
-Some exchanges also offer some degree of functionality by allowing clients to give commands via the websocket, but most exchanges only allow this via the Rest API.
+Websocket API's offer streams to which updates are pushed to which a client can listen, and sometimes also allow request/response communication.
 Just like the Rest client is divided in Rest Api clients, the Socket client is divided into Socket Api clients, each with their own range of API functionality.
 Socket Api clients are generally not divided into topics since the number of methods isn't as big as with the Rest client.
 To use the Kucoin client as example again, it looks like this:

 ```csharp